jeras/verilator/docs/guide/faq.rst

 A. Pass the :vlopt:`--trace` option to Verilator, and in your top level :code:`sc_main()`, call :code:`Verilated::traceEverOn(true)`.
-Then you may use :code:`$dumpfile` and code:`$dumpvars` to enable traces, same as with any Verilog simulator, see the non-SystemC example in :file:`examples/make_tracing_c`.
-This will trace only the module containing the :code:`$dumpvar`.
+Then you may use :code:`$dumpfile` and :code:`$dumpvars` to enable traces, same as with any Verilog simulator, see the non-SystemC example in :file:`examples/make_tracing_c`.
+This will trace only the module containing the :code:`$dumpvars`.

 B. Or, you may create a trace purely from SystemC, which may trace all Verilated designs in the SystemC model.
-Create a VerilatedVcdSc object as you would create a normal SystemC trace file.
-For an example, see the call to ``VerilatedVcdSc`` in the :file:`examples/make_tracing_sc/sc_main.cpp` file of the distribution, and below.
+Create a :code:`VerilatedVcdSc` object as you would create a normal SystemC trace file.
+For an example, see the call to :code:`VerilatedVcdSc` in the :file:`examples/make_tracing_sc/sc_main.cpp` file of the distribution, and below.

-C. Alternatively you may use the C++ trace mechanism described in the previous question, note the timescale and timeprecision will be inherited from your SystemC settings.
+C. Alternatively you may use the C++ trace mechanism described in the previous question, note the :code:`timescale` and :code:`timeprecision` will be inherited from your SystemC settings.

    .. code-block:: C++
       :emphasize-lines: 1,5-8